equinor/appsec-owasptop10wrkshp/a03/README.md

 ## Introduction and background

 Injection was previously on the first position on OWASP 10.
 However, in 2020 OWASP rated this to the third position.
-94% of the test applications were tested for some form of injection with a max incidence rate of 19%, an average incidence rate of 3%, and 274k occurances.
+94% of tested applications were tested for some form of injection with a max incidence rate of 19%, an average incidence rate of 3%, and 274k occurances.